ESGI-WEB/api-platform-challenge/front/README.md

 Your computer may ask you to validate the installation of cypress

-Run this command to access the cypress interface (a very cool/usefull one)
+Run this command to access the cypress interface (a very cool/usefull one).
+For now we're using component testing

 ```bash
  npx cypress open